 Pete created MDK (the first letter of Pete’s 3 children, Mike, David, and Kathy) and began logging and hauling the logs.
 Kathy, at 24 years old and female was the dispatcher for the operation and had to deal with the drivers who didn’t think they should be taking orders from a woman, a young cute one at that.
 Among other interesting adventures, MDK logged for a while out of the Grand Canyon.

-Kathy finished her education, taught for a number of years, was Principal at Valley Springs for a while, and at the time of this writing (June 2007) is Assistant Superintendent of the Calaveras County Schools.
+Kathy finished her education, taught for a number of years, was Principal at Valley Springs for a while, and at the time of this writing (August 2012) is Calaveras County Superintendent of Schools.

 In 1977, Pete and Mike went to Mansfield, Arkansas where they built a mill nearly identical to the automated mill that they had built in Wallace, but Pete died in 1980, by which time Mike was already home in the Wallace area.
 David had stayed in Wallace to run the Snyder mill.